Qiskit/qiskit-bot/README.md

 qiskit-bot gives projects some local configuration options that can be set in the repository.
 To set a local configuration file a file `qiskit_bot.yaml` must be created in the root of the git repository.
-If this file is present then qiskit-bot will read it before every action and adjust behavior based on it's contents.
+If this file is present then qiskit-bot will read it before every action and adjust behavior based on its contents.
 Currently this configuration file is used to control two things: the changelog generation behavior, and whether the bot will leave comments on new pull requests when they're opened (and the exact behavior of that